Ohio general contractor license and insurance requirements

 Once your application has been approved, the board will ask you to complete a background check before sitting for the exam.

-Local license requirements
+Local contractor license requirements in Ohio

 If you won't be working on any specialized trade projects (HVAC, electrical, plumbing, hydronics or refrigeration) and are planning on running a residential or home improvement contractor business, you can apply for a general license at the local level.